 Searching for a new job and going through the interview process is not something that a job seeker does every day.
 In any job market, whether it is rich in job opportunities or not, there are mistakes job seekers.
 Unfortunately most of the time these mistakes will cost them an initial interview or even the job offer.

-We understand that searching for a new job and going through the interview process is not something that a job seeker does every day.
-A little guidance on how to avoid making a mistake that could cost you the job of your dreams is handy.
-This is why we have put together six of the biggest mistakes we regularly see job seekers make.
+This article offers guidance on how to avoid making a mistake that could cost you the job of your dreams.
+We have put together six common mistakes we regularly see job seekers make.

-Ghosting – This is not a term exclusive to dating as it happens with job seekers as well.
+Think this is a term exclusive to dating?
+Think again, it happens with job seekers as well.
 It is essential to be on top of your communication, return calls and emails promptly.
 Recruiters and hiring managers are generally working with other candidates, and strict deadlines.
 Your miscommunication can throw that out and has the potential to cost you an opportunity.

 Scattergun application approach

 Blasting your resume to every single real estate job in Sydney and hoping for the best is not a wise strategy.
 It is vital to read the job advertisement and ensure you meet at least 75% of the criteria.
 Does the potential role meet your plan regarding location, responsibilities, and salary?
 Taking a scattered approach means you will get lost in the sea of applications.
 The recruiter will see you are not taking your search seriously when your resume turns up for multiple roles that are completely different.

 Turning up to an interview with your recruiter dressed in your gym gear is not the way to make an excellent first impression.
 Take the entire process seriously and dress to impress.
 If you are unsure of how to present yourself for an interview then speak up, and your recruiter can guide you.